-- Final verification of employment has been confirmed.
+- The final verification of employment has been confirmed.

-- Some mortgage lenders have a quality control department that every mortgage application needs to go though prior to a clear to close can be issued.
+- Some mortgage lenders have a quality control department that every mortgage application needs to go through prior to a clear to close can be issued.

-- The quality control department has a quality control mortgage loan underwriter who will review the original mortgage underwriter’ work.
+- The quality control department has a quality control mortgage loan underwriter who will review the original mortgage underwriter’s work

-- This is done to make sure there is no mistakes made and that the mortgage loan can be sold on the secondary market to Fannie Mae or Freddie Mac.
+- This is done to make sure there are no mistakes made and that the mortgage loan can be sold on the secondary market to Fannie Mae or Freddie Mac

-- A clear to close means that funds can get wired once final figures are approve.
+- A clear to close means that funds can get wired once final figures are approved

-- All docs need to be complete, verified, and make sure that is is insurable on government loans.
+- All docs need to be complete, verified, and make sure that is insurable on government loans

 - Mortgage loans that are backed by FHA, Federal Housing Administration, require additional items than conventional mortgage loans which we will discuss in the following paragraphs